jespr/noegle/README.md

 config :noegle,
   repo: NoegleExampleApp.Repo,
   user: NoegleExampleApp.User,
   # The path a user will be redirected to if they access
   # a page that requires login
   login_path: "/sessions/new",
 ```

+## Boilerplate

+We provide some basic boilerplate which consists of controllers, views and templates.
+These can be generated and used as a foundation for your app.

+Run the following command to generate these:
+`mix noegle.generate.boilerplate`

 ## Scenarios